eclipse-iceoryx/iceoryx/iceoryx_examples/iceoptions/README.md

 If we want to enforce the contract that the publisher needs to support a `historyCapacity` of at least `historyRequest`, we can do so by setting
 `requirePublisherHistorySupport` to `true`.
 In this case the subscriber will only connect if the publisher history support is at least as large as is request.
 By default this is set to `false` and best-effort behavior is used.

+!!! warning
+    In case of n:m communication, the history feature will **not** provide the overall last n samples based on delivery point in time!

+    The following two scenarios are examples of issues when using n:m together with the history feature:

+    1. Multiple publishers
+    The last n samples of every publisher are received.
+This means for m publishers in the worst case m * n samples in random order, not in the order they were published on the topic.

+    2. Multiple publishers after the publisher called `stopOffer()` or is removed The last n samples will never be received since they vanished.
+An arbitrary number of samples or nothing is received.

 <!--[geoffrey][iceoryx_examples/iceoptions/iox_subscriber_with_options.cpp][history]-->
 ```cpp